YoShibyl/RockMeterYARG/Docs/Themes.md

 - **`health_meter_base.png`** : The body of the Rock Meter, usually colorable.
 - **`health_meter_ryg.png`** : The part of the Rock Meter that shows the red/yellow/green zones, indicating how well the player is performing.
 - **`meter.png`** : A basic Rock Meter image to fallback to, in case the previous two assets are missing.
+- **`health_meter_overlay.png`** *(optional)* : An overlay image to render on top of the entire Rock Meter.
+If used, then definitely make this one transparent, as you'll want the Rock Meter to be visible through it.
 - **`needle.png`** : The needle of the Rock Meter.
 Should be pointing to the left, with the base of rotation at the center of the image.